qLSLab/ExTaxsI/README.md

 * by choosing the manual input you’ll display a list of helpful TAGS to build your query

-* otherwise if you choose to upload a CSV/TSV file,  you must specify which kind of list this one contains (Organism name list, taxonomy ID list or accession list); you may also narrowing down the search supplementing your query with genes or other details.
+* otherwise if you choose to upload a CSV/TSV file,  you must specify which kind of list this one contains (Organism name list, taxonomy ID list or accession list); you may also narrow down the search supplementing your query with genes or other details.

 __Note__: list values must be placed within a single column (the first one).